discordjs/guide/guide/sharding/README.md

 ## When to shard

 Before you dive into this section, please note that sharding may not be necessary for you.
 Sharding is only necessary at 2,500 guilds—at that point, Discord will not allow your bot to login without sharding.
 With that in mind, you should consider this when your bot is around 2,000 guilds, which should be enough time to get this working.
 Contrary to popular belief, sharding itself is very simple.
-It can be complex depending on your bot's needs, however.
+It can be complex depending on your bots needs, however.
 If your bot is in a total of 2,000 or more servers, then please continue with this guide.
 Otherwise, it may be a good idea to wait until then.

 ## How does sharding work?